Skip to content

 Next week4

-Schedule based on when you can act, not when it’s due.
-If a closing is scheduled for Friday, don’t schedule “Prepare closing documents” for Friday.
-Schedule it for Wednesday, so you have time to actually do it and handle any issues that come up.
+Schedule for when you can act, not when it’s due.
+Closing on Friday?
+Schedule “Prepare closing documents” for Wednesday, so there’s time to handle surprises.

-Don’t schedule everything for Monday.
-It’s tempting to push things to “next week” generically, but if 30 tasks all land on Monday, you’ve just recreated the overwhelm problem with a one-week delay.
-Spread your scheduled tasks across the week based on realistic capacity.
+Don’t pile everything on Monday.
+Thirty tasks landing on the same morning just recreates the overwhelm with a one-week delay.
+Spread work across the week based on realistic capacity.

-When in doubt, schedule it sooner.
-You can always reschedule forward.
-It’s harder to recover from something you scheduled too far out and forgot about because it never resurfaced at the right time.
+When in doubt, schedule sooner.
+You can always push forward.
+It’s harder to recover from something scheduled too far out.

-Treat unscheduled tasks as a holding pen, not a permanent state.
-Unscheduled tasks are fine temporarily (you just created it and haven’t decided when to do it yet), but a growing pile of unscheduled tasks is a warning sign.
+Treat unscheduled tasks as a holding pen, not a home.
+A growing pile of dateless tasks is a warning sign.
 Review them regularly.

 Reschedule without guilt.
-Moving a task from today to tomorrow isn’t failure.
-It’s a realistic adjustment.
-The information you have now is different from what you had when you originally scheduled it.
-The worst thing you can do is leave it as overdue when you know you won’t get to it, because then it just becomes noise.
+Moving a task to tomorrow is a realistic adjustment, not a failure.
+The worst option is leaving it overdue when you know you won’t get to it; then it’s just noise.

-One thing to keep in mind: the assignee can always reschedule tasks you’ve given them.
-That’s fine.
-They know their capacity better than you do on any given day.
+Assignees can reschedule what you give them, and that’s fine.
+They know their capacity on any given day better than you do.
 The schedule is a starting point, not a command.